3.10 - Fees, Fines & Charges; Waiver of Student Fees

-Fines, Fees, and Charges; Waiver of Student Fees 1
+Fines, Fees, and Charges; Waiver of Student Fees1

 The school establishes fees and charges to fund certain school activities.
 Some students may be unable to pay these fees.
 Students will not be denied educational services or academic credit due to the inability of their parent or guardian to pay fees or certain charges.
 Students whose parent or guardian is unable to afford student fees may receive a fee waiver.
 A fee waiver does not exempt a student from charges for lost and damaged books, locks, materials, supplies, and/or equipment.

 Applications for fee waivers may be submitted by a parent or guardian of a student who has been assessed a fee.
-A student is eligible for a fee waiver if the student currently lives in a household that meets the income guidelines, with the same limits based on the household size, that are used for the federal free meals program.
+As student is eligible for a fee waiver if at least one of the following prerequisites is met:

 1Illinois law now gives school districts two options with respect to school fee waiver applications.
 Option #1 allows a district to use students’ application for free meals.
 Previously, this was the only option available to school districts and requires schools to follow guidelines of the free meals program to determine students’ eligibility for a fee waiver.
 Option #2 now establishes a new application process to determine students’ eligibility for a fee waiver.
 This second option is still based on the same income guidelines established by the federal meals program, but allows a district more flexibility in verifying the information in students’ fee waiver applications.
 This model policy follows new option #2.
 This procedure is consistent with the Illinois Association of School Board’s PRESS Service